hjbhu6/yvertx/core_manual_yeti.md

     std = load yeb.std;

-    {jsonStruct = js} = yvertx.fromJson obj;
+    {stru} = yvertx.fromJson obj;
-    name = std.maybeString fail id js.name;
+    name = std.maybeString fail id stru.name;
-    sister = std.maybeString None Some js.sister;
+    sister = std.maybeString None Some stru.sister;

 ### Typesafe conversiont from JSONObject

 The direct conversion to a struct is often all you need, but it is not typesafe and therefor potentially dangerous.
-Therfore ther is also a second form to transfer JSONObject to yeti values:
+Therfore there is also a second form to convert JSONObjects to yeti values:

     js = yvertx.fromJson obj;
     name = std.maybe' fail js.obj["name"].str;
     sister = js.obj["sister"].str;

-That is a Json object is repesented as an hash which can be gotten by using the .obj function and every value can be gotten by using .str, .num. bool and .bytes function on the json object all these return None () or Some v depending whether tey are set and ctain that value.
+A Json object is repesented as a hash which can be gotten by using the .obj function and every value can be gotten by using .str, .num. bool and .bytes function on the json object all these return None () or Some v depending whether they are set and contain that value.

-Again with maybe from std you can set and read these values.
+Again with the `maybe` function from the yeb.std module you can read these values.

 ## Loading the yvertx module.